DNA Methylation in Ecology and Evolution

 format

 The course will be delivered over the course of five days.
 Each day will include an introductory lecture with class discussion of key concepts.
 The remainder of each day will consist of practical hands-on sessions.
-These sessions will involve a combination of both mirroring exercises with the instructor to demonstrate a skill as well as applying these skills on your own to complete individual exercises.
+These sessions will involve a combination of mirroring exercises with the instructor to demonstrate a skill as well as applying these skills on your own to complete individual exercises.

 Target Audience